luan-coelho/sheet-ledger/DATABASE_SETUP.md

 ## Testing the Setup

-Before running migrations, you can test your database connection:
+Before running migrations, you can test your database connection.
+The test function works with both database types:

 ```typescript
 import { testDatabaseConnection } from '@/lib/test-db-connection'